Workplace literacy program

 - ESOL (English for Speakers of Other Languages) classes are offered to those who speak English as a second language and wish to acquire or improve their English speaking, reading, and writing skills.

-- ABE (Adult Basic Education) classes are offered to those interested in improving their reading, writing, and math skills in order to attain the competency level necessary for participation in a GED class or career ladder advancement.
+- ABE (Adult Basic Education) classes are offered to those interested in improving their reading, writing, and math skills in order to attain the competency level necessary for participation in a High School Equivalency class or career ladder advancement.

-- GED Preparation classes are offered to those who are interested in improving their skills in order to pass the GED examination.
+- High School Equivalency Testing Preparation classes are offered to those who are interested in improving their skills in order to pass the High School Equivalency examination.